nandbolt/Unfinished-Projects/README.md

-A collection of projects I never finished.
+A collection of projects I never finished or are prototypes.
 Mostly from GameMaker.
 Feel free to do whatever you want with them.
 I hope some are useful.

 ## GameMaker Projects
 - [World Generator](#world-generator)